 This is the least common of the four types of allergy in cats.
 Contact dermatitis is a result of the cat coming into contact with a substance.
-The cat's fur acts as a barrier, protecting it from allergy-producing compounds.
-There are two causes of contact dermatitis; allergic and irritant.
+The cat’s fur acts as a barrier, protecting it from allergy-producing compounds.
+There are two causes of contact dermatitis which are allergic and irritant.

 - Non-seasonal itching, especially in areas where there isn’t much fur.
 Typical areas include the chin, ears, toes, underbelly, and anus.

 - Lesions of any type: redness, rash, papules (pimple-like), vesicles, and blisters

 - Skin redness or inflammation